Streptococcus pneumoniae: Bacteria and Pneumococcal Diseases

 The narrowed Eustachian tube is unable to function properly.
 As a result, bacteria and viruses in the nasopharynx may travel through the Eustachian tube into the middle ear, resulting in a secondary infection and making conditions even worse.
 The bacteria are very often S. pneumoniae, although other bacteria may be present in addition to or instead of the pneumococcus.

 The main symptom of AOM is often pain caused by the pressure of middle ear fluid on the eardrum.
 The patient may also experience partial hearing loss and a fever.

 The meninges are three membranes that surround the brain and spinal cord.
 The outer membrane is known as the dura mater, the middle one is the arachnoid, and the inner one is the pia mater.

 Meningitis is an inflammation of the membranes covering the brain or spinal cord.
 The membranes are collectively known as the meninges.
 Symptoms of meningitis may include a headache, a stiff neck, nausea, vomiting, and a fever.
-Meningitis can be dangerous because swelling of the meninges during inflammation can put pressure on the brain.
+Meningitis can sometimes be dangerous because swelling of the meninges during inflammation can put pressure on the brain.

 Meningitis is caused by both bacteria and viruses.
 Most cases are caused by viruses, but some result from a bacterial infection.
 Bacterial meningitis is more likely to be life-threatening and can be very serious.
 S. pneumoniae is the most common cause of bacterial meningitis.